Health Burden of Tobacco Use

 The TCDI study is the first in Kenya that has quantified the morbidity and mortality associated with tobacco use and its economic implications.
 The findings are useful in informing public health policy, and the following recommendations are proposed:

-1. Strengthen the implementation of the Framework Convention on Tobacco Control (FCTC) by enforcing the provisions of the Tobacco Control Act at both the national and county level to reduce the prevalence of tobacco use.
+1. Strengthen the implementation of the Framework Convention on Tobacco Control (FCTC).
+This is achieved by enforcing the provisions of the Tobacco Control Act at both the national and county level to reduce the prevalence of tobacco use.

 2. Integrate robust cessation programs in health facilities, workplaces, higher education institutions, and community settings.
 Cessation programs should be within easy reach to the public and integrated within universal health coverage packages.